UWOrbital/OBC-firmware/README.md

 It's **highly recommended** that you set up your development environment using Docker and VSCode, especially if you're new to software development.
 If you follow the instructions in this section, you can skip the **Windows/MacOS/Linux** sections.
 If you know what you're doing, feel free to set up your dev environment however you like using the instructions in the **Windows/MacOS/Linux** sections for reference.
 However, there may be a lack of support from other leads/members who don't use the same setup.

 ##### Docker Desktop Installation & Configuration

 1. Install Docker Desktop App from [this link](https://www.docker.com/products/docker-desktop/)
    - You can choose to sign-up/create an account but it's not required.
 You can also skip the "Tell-us about what you do" section.
-2. Open Docker Desktop and click on ```Dev Environments``` from the side-panel
+2. Open Docker Desktop and click on `Dev Environments` from the side-panel
-    - Click on create on ```Create +``` in the top-right corner.
+   - Click on create on `Create +` in the top-right corner.
 3. Setting up the repo
    - Name the Environment as desired
-    - For the ```Choose source``` option, select ```Local directory``` and then select the `OBC-firmware` repository folder that you cloned earlier.
+   - For the `Choose source` option, select `Local directory` and then select the `OBC-firmware` repository folder that you cloned earlier.
-    - Click ```Continue```
+   - Click `Continue`
    - Once the container is created, you should be able to open the container in VSCode.
-If you have VSCode, you can press ```Open in VSCode```.
+If you have VSCode, you can press `Open in VSCode`.
 If you don't have VSCode, you can get it here: https://code.visualstudio.com/download

 ##### Installing Dependencies

 Once you open the docker instance, open a terminal in VSCode and run the following commands.
-The dollar sign in your terminal should be prefaced by something like this: ```root ➜ /com.docker.devenvironments.code (main ✗)```.
+The dollar sign in your terminal should be prefaced by something like this: `root ➜ /com.docker.devenvironments.code (main ✗)`.

-This command opens a terminal in VSCode: ```Ctrl + Shift + ` ```
+This command opens a terminal in VSCode: `` Ctrl + Shift + `  ``

 Enter these commands in your terminal:

 ```
 sudo apt-get update
-sudo apt-get install -y python3-pip build-essential cmake
+sudo apt-get install -y python3-pip build-essential cmake gcc-multilib g++-multilib
 pip3 install -r requirements.txt
 pre-commit install
 ```